What is the primary role of ATP in living organisms? | Channels for Pearson+

 1

+Understand the role of ATP (adenosine triphosphate) in living organisms.
+ATP is a molecule that stores and transfers energy within cells, making it essential for various biological processes.

+Recognize that ATP is not a structural component of cell membranes.
+Cell membranes are primarily composed of lipids (phospholipids) and proteins, not ATP.

+Clarify that ATP does not function as an enzyme.
+Enzymes are proteins that catalyze biochemical reactions, whereas ATP provides the energy required for these reactions.

-Step 3: Clarify why ATP is not involved in storing genetic information.
+Note that ATP does not store genetic information.
 Genetic information is stored in DNA and RNA, not ATP.
-ATP's role is energy transfer, not information storage.

-Step 4: Explain why ATP is not a catalyst for enzymatic reactions.
-Catalysts, such as enzymes, speed up reactions without being consumed.
-ATP provides energy but does not act as a catalyst.

-Step 5: Address why ATP is not a structural component of cell membranes.
-Cell membranes are primarily composed of lipids (phospholipids) and proteins, not ATP.
-ATP's role is energy provision, not structural support.

 Related Videos